Razor (scooter)

 The Razor Scooter is a compact folding scooter developed by Micro Mobility Systems and manufactured by JD Corporation.
 Over 5 million units were sold in the six months following the launch of the first Razor scooter in 2000, and it was named as Spring/Summer Toy of the Year that same year.
 The first electric Razor scooter was released in 2003.
-Today, the Razor is manufactured by RazorUSA, based in Cerritos, California, in the United States.
+The Razor has since been manufactured by RazorUSA, based in Cerritos, California, in the United States.

 Design

-The basic scooter design consists of an airplane grade aluminum frame, 98 mm polyurethane wheels, and a hinged fender over the rear wheel, which is pushed down by the foot to act as a spoon brake.
+The basic scooter design consists of an aluminum frame, 98 mm polyurethane wheels, and a hinged fender over the rear wheel, which is pushed down by the foot to act as a spoon brake.
 The handlebar and headtube fold for carriage when a quick release latch is opened.